Skip to content

 2. Start a local app

 On the client machine, start any HTTP service.
-This example uses Python’s built-in server:
+Python is enough for a smoke test:

 python3 -m http.server 3000 --bind 127.0.0.1